ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 For more information, see [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).

-## What is included in a VMware vSphere cluster?
+## What is included in a VMware vSphere instance?
 {: #faq-vss}
 {: faq}

-For more information, see [Technical specifications for VMware vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview#vs_vsphereclusteroverview-specs).
+For more information, see [Technical specifications for VMware vSphere instances](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview#vs_vsphereclusteroverview-specs).

 ## Is a two node vCenter Server instance highly available?
 {: #is-a-two-node-vcenter-server-instance-highly-available}